RyanNgCT/CTFLearn/Forensics/Easy/Git/git.md

 ![incorrect_flag](https://github.com/RyanNgCT/CTFLearn/blob/main/Forensics/Easy/Git/wrongflag.png)

+There was a flag.txt file, but obviously being tied to the Git VCS, it was modified.
 Some knowledge in git made me suspect they were hidden directories and files (i.e. using the `.` prefix-meaning that it is hidden unless we do a `ls -la` in the command line).
 Using [this article](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History), we can gain some inspiration of how to extract the contents of the commit.

 ```